World Othello Federation Statutes

 WOF council should define Terms of Reference (TOR) for each committee.
 Any changes of TOR should be discussed with the committee.

 § 8-4 Cooperation and communication with WOF council

 The WOF council should appoint a council member as main contact person for each committee.

-The committees should before WOF annual meeting send a status report to WOF council.
-By end of January the committees should send an activity and budget proposal for the next years activity.
-By end of February the WOF council should arrange an individual meeting with the committees to discuss and decide the proposals.
+The committees should send a status report to WOF council before the WOF annual meeting.
+By the end of January the committees should send an activity and budget proposal for the next year's activity.
+By the end of February the WOF council should arrange an individual meeting with the committees to discuss and decide the proposals.